P-p-H-d/mlib/README.md

 * The default macro `M_COPY_A1OBJ` is used for the `INIT_MOVE` operator (good for all objects using the `[1]` trick).

 See [OPLIST](#oplist) chapter for more detailed information.

+With oplists, behavior becomes modular, reusable and even inheritable: You define semantics once, reuse everywhere.

 We can also write the same example shorter by using the ability of M\*LIB to register oplists: